top of page

 10 am to 4 pm

 Come and watch a blacksmith at work.
 Explore the history, tools, and techniques of the trade as we endeavor to archaeologically locate the 1830s Agency blacksmith shop.
-Free. [...a fun activity for Dad & Grandpa on Father's Day weekend!]
+Free.
+(A fun thing to do on Father's Day weekend!)

 Blacksmithing